Alternative Sentencing Program

-In certain cases, the defendant has the right to have his/her case heard by a jury instead of by the District Court judge.
+In certain cases, the defendant has the right to have his or her case heard by a jury instead of by the District Court judge.

 Probation Before Judgment

 The defendant agrees to accept any lawful conditions the court orders and gives up the right to appeal.
 An actual guilty verdict is not entered and the defendant does not go to jail.
 This is also called a PBJ or Section 641.

 Your appearance at the sentencing is usually not required.
 However, in many cases a Victim Impact Statement can be presented to the sentencing judge.
 If appropriate, you will be asked to complete one of these statements.
-After sentencing, the Victim/Witness Program will send you a letter advising you of the disposition of the case.
+After sentencing, the Victim and Witness Program will send you a letter advising you of the disposition of the case.

 An indefinite postponement.
 No guilty verdict is entered, but the defendant may be asked to accept condition set down by the court.
 The defendant must waive his/her right to a speedy trial.
 A case on the stet docket may be re-opened at any time within one year if the conditions of the stet are violated.